pyth-network/pyth-gitbook/pythnet-price-feeds/cosmwasm.md

 ## Updating Price Feeds

 The mechanism by which price feeds are updated on Cosmwasm is explained [here](./pythnet-price-feeds.md).
-Once fetched price feed update data can be passed to the `ExecuteMsg` on-chain function as `UpdatePriceFeeds { data: Vec<Binary> }`.
+Once fetched, price feed update data can be passed to the `ExecuteMsg`, on-chain function.

 ## Examples
 - [Minimal on-chain contract](https://github.com/pyth-network/pyth-crosschain/blob/main/target-chains/cosmwasm/examples/cw-contract) which queries the pyth contract.

 ## Networks

-Pyth is currently deployed on Injective Testnet.

-## Addresses

 Pyth is currently available on the following cosmwasm chains:
 ### Testnet